geshuang307/SCREP/README.md

 # SCREP
-The code will release here later.
+The code will be released here later.